Austin College Bulletin 2022-2023

 Upon entering the library, one immediately sees “From the Center,” a metal and wood sculpture by internationally renowned artist James Surls.
 It is here that the Abell Library Commons begins.
 The Commons is not just one place on the library’s first floor, but rather a series of spaces designed for collaboration or for contemplation.
-There are tables organized around a large screen monitor with connectors for up to four computers permitting study groups or class teams to collaborate; a large screen presentation area with semi-circular seating; and several lounges arranged for single and group seating.
-Also in the library is a Texas courtroom replica used by the college’s Advocacy Team to prepare for competitions and available for other programs.
+It includes tables organized around a large screen monitor with connectors for up to four computers permitting study groups or class teams to collaborate; a large screen presentation area with semi-circular seating; and several lounges arranged for single and group seating.
+Also in the library is the Kenneth W. Street Advocacy Courtroom, a Texas courtroom replica used by the college’s Advocacy Team to prepare for competitions and available for other programs.
+The nearby Lemuel Scarbrough Center for Writing provides support for students and faculty with writing assistance and curricular support.
 A popular area late at night is the Extended Study Room, with its computers and printers, and its availability to students by card access after the library closes.
-Wi-Fi can be found throughout the building.
+Wi-Fi is available throughout the building.

 The library’s second floor is designated a “Quiet Area” where students can expect noise to be kept to a minimum.
 There are reading and study areas, group study rooms with audiovisual equipment, individual carrels, a hands-on computer classroom, a group instruction classroom, and the Archives and Special Collections Suite.

 Reference services are available during most hours the library is open.
-Also, questions can be submitted by email or via the Ask-a-Librarian button on the Library’s website.
+In addition, questions can be submitted by email or via the Ask-a-Librarian button on the library’s website.
 An active instruction program offers guidance in the efficient and effective use of available resources and services for all students.